thanhpk/gacrawler/README.md

 you can get these information by creating new credential at [https://console.developers.google.com/apis/credentials](https://console.developers.google.com/apis/credentials)

-It will need your GA view id as well, to get it, login to Google Analytics, go to menu `ADMIN`, you will see the `view setting` on the third column, click to the menu and it will show you your view id, example
+It also need your GA view id, to get it, login to Google Analytics, go to menu `ADMIN`, you will see the `view setting` on the third column, click to the menu and it will show you your view id, example
 ```